 The estimated contribution income for the most recent and the next five financial years is provided in Table 1 (below).
-Industry production estimates are derived from the Australian Citrus National Crop Forecast.
+Industry production estimates are derived from the Australian Citrus National Crop Forecast and feedback from Citrus SA.
 While production estimates may provide a reasonable degree of accuracy for the current season, average production estimates are used in forward years.